About Stony Brook

 ★ Every first-year student enters Stony Brook as a member of one of six Undergraduate Colleges organized around themes of general interest to students.

 ★ Stony Brook has been one of only 94 institutions in the country to be designated a "Very High Research University" by the Carnegie Foundation.
 Our faculty have been responsible for more than 1,900 inventions and 550 U.S. patents.
 With more than 70 academic departments, Stony Brook is among the top 40 institutions funded by the National Science Foundation, and expenditures on organized research, from external and internal sponsors, are at more than $160 million.
 Research News »

 ★ The University co-manages Brookhaven National Laboratory, joining an elite group of universities — including Princeton, Stanford, the University of California, and the University of Chicago — that run federal laboratories.

-★ Researchers at our new Advanced Energy Research and Technology Center will develop new technologies to produce clean energy, enhance production from renewable sources and find better ways to distribute and store energy with minimal impact on local ecosystems.
+★ Researchers at our new Advanced Energy Research and Technology Center (AERTC) will develop new technologies to produce clean energy, enhance production from renewable sources and find better ways to distribute and store energy with minimal impact on local ecosystems.

 ★ Anchoring our new 246-acre Research and Development Park is the Center of Excellence in Wireless and Information Technology (CEWIT), a test bed for emerging wireless technologies.

 ★ Renowned paleoanthropologists and faculty members Richard and Meave Leakey established the Turkana Basin Institute in northern Kenya for research.

 ★ Stony Brook faculty are among the top in their fields.
 Our commitment to both research and excellence has led to many groundbreaking discoveries:

 |• Identification and cataloging of 328 distant galaxies||• 3D imaging software for 3D colonoscopy|